Mtze/virntup/README.md

 # VirNTUP

 Virtualized Network Topologies using P_4 - Interdisciplinary Project at the [Chair of Network Architectures and Services](https://www.net.in.tum.de) during my Masters Degree.
+(Instructors @gallenmu @scholzd)

 ## What is virntup?